 - A clear goal - win the election.

 - A clear metric - votes.

 - A budget that can be spent in an endlessly diverse set of ways.

-- An integrated, multichannel marketing campaign, employing TV, print, digital, in-person events, billboards, social, radio, and so on.
+- An integrated, multi-channel marketing campaign employing TV, print, digital, in-person events, billboards, social, radio, and so on.

 - Channel optimization.

 Given the strategic impact of this kind of campaign manager role, where are all the campaign managers?
-If you search LinkedIn for campaign manager vacancies, the role descriptions are not strategic leadership roles at all.
+If you search LinkedIn for campaign manager vacancies, the role descriptions are not strategic leadership roles.
 Rather, they tend to be project management roles with a preference for some digital marketing skills.
 These are critical skills for many marketing campaigns, to be sure, but they do not describe the marketing campaign management role.